airborne-commando/OPSEC-OSINT-Tools/README.md

 Cock.li is in 100% control of all of its hardware, and the service is still operating normally.
 The website (account registration+pw change) is currently offline.

-Cock.li will shut down before becoming complicit in crimes against its own userbase under duress of any government or organization.
+Cock.li will shut down before becoming complicit in crimes against its own user base under duress of any government or organization.

 Cock.li is not under duress of any government or organization.